mzhKU/supplyTruck/readme.md

 Ongoing:
-- Position2D instead of X, Y
+- Refuel should also happen when cannon moves next to supply truck

 Todo:
-- Refuel should also happen when cannon moves next to supply truck
+- API for agent control
+- Fuel level max limit -> cannot overfuel.
+- Decouple MovementComponent from FuelComponent, maybe introduce a FuelMovementComponent
+- Troops dont have fuel but they can move
+- Integration test
+- Clarify distinction between supply truck fuel and supply truck refuel supply
 - Highlight hovered grid unit
 - Render name of unit on unit
 - Refuel supply truck at base